Evelyn Nesbit: Later years

 Nesbit divorced Thaw in 1915.
 The following year, as soon as the divorce was finalized, she married her dance partner, Jack Clifford.
 The announcement was front page news.
 Beginning in 1913, the couple had toured with an extremely successful stage act; in August of that year she gave a dance performance at New York's Victoria Theater, reported as her first performance in the city since 1904.
 Despite what one reviewer called an "indifferent vaudeville exhibition", in November 1913, they packed the house at Chicago's Auditorium Theater, drawing an overall audience of 7,400 at the venue, turning away hundreds.
 Their marriage did not fare as well.
 Clifford eventually found his wife's notoriety an insurmountable issue, with his own identity subsumed by that of "Mr. Evelyn Nesbit"; he left her in 1918.
 After years of legal battles and accusations of infidelity, their divorce was finalized in 1933.
 Her long-term friend and employer, Dan Blanco, supported her in court.
 A well-known Chicago nightclub proprietor, Blanco helped engineer Nesbit's cabaret comeback in the 1920s, first at Chicago's Moulin Rouge and later at his own Club Alabam.

-In 1921, Nesbit briefly became the proprietor of a tearoom called The Evelyn Nesbit Specialty Food Shop, located in the West 50s in Manhattan, which may have doubled as a speakeasy.
+In 1921, Nesbit briefly became the proprietress of a tearoom called The Evelyn Nesbit Specialty Food Shop, located in the West 50s in Manhattan, which may have doubled as a speakeasy.

 Following her years in vaudeville, Nesbit transitioned to playing clubs and cabarets around the country.
 She briefly lent her name to several, including the Evelyn Nesbit Club (Atlantic City) and Chez Evelyn (Manhattan).
 Fond of Chicago audiences, she frequently played Club Alabam.
 Through this time, she struggled with chronic financial problems, alcoholism, and morphine addiction.
 On New Year's Eve 1925, after concluding a six-week engagement at Chicago's Moulin Rouge and before a scheduled appearance in Miami, Nesbit went on a bender and attempted suicide by swallowing disinfectant.
 For days, headlines across the country once again turned Nesbit's tragic life into front-page news.
 Later, doctors stated that Nesbit might have died if her stomach had not been full of gin.